Linaro/poplar-tools/build_instructions.md

 	USBDISK=/dev/sdc	# Make sure this is *your* device
 ```

-### 2 - Unmount anything on that USB flash drive that might have been
+### Step 2: Unmount Flash Drive

-  automatically mounted when you inserted it.
+Unmount anything on that USB flash drive that might have been automatically mounted when you inserted it.

 ```shell
     mount | grep ${USBDISK} | awk '{print $1}' | xargs sudo umount
 ```

-### 3 - Overwrite the USB drive you have inserted with the built image.
+### Step 3: Overwrite the USB drive you have inserted with the built image.

 - You will need superuser access.
 This is where you write your disk
   image to the USB flash drive.